nkmrshn/next_holiday/README.markdown

 Access to "http://localhost:3000/admin" by your web browser and authenticate the application.
 Please note the to re-authenticate, you have to delete the database record in the accounts table.

-Make cron job for every hour and run "rake cron".
-By default, the application will tweet, when it was 11 o'clock.
-You can change this by modifing lib/tasks/cron.rake file.
+Make cron job for every day and run "rake cron".